-This Legnano is also constructed of Reynolds 531 tubing, something that Emilio Bozzi SpA began in the late 1960’s (on special order) and continued on throught to the end of Legnano production by the Bozzi family in the early 1980’s.
-The unique Legnano seat lug binder bolt was a thing of the past by the mid-70s, never-the-less there are many collectors of vintage Italian iron that seek out the Bozzi 531 frames as their favourites.
+This Legnano is also constructed of Reynolds 531 tubing, something that Emilio Bozzi SpA began in the late 1960’s (on special order) and continued on through to the end of Legnano production by the Bozzi family in the early 1980’s.
+The unique Legnano seat lug binder bolt was a thing of the past by the mid-70s, never-the-less there are many collectors of vintage Italian iron that seek out the Legnano 531 frames as their favourites.

-So in addition to a Legnano that would fit my niece, the 531 construction and completely original condition made this bike difficult to resist.
-And this is probably a good time to thank the previous owner, Federico des Dorides of Grottaferrata (Rome), Italy for not ‘parting out’ this very original Legnano and passing it along to me in May of 2014.
+This is probably a good time to thank the previous owner, Federico des Dorides of Grottaferrata (Rome), Italy for not ‘parting out’ this very original Legnano and passing it along to me in May of 2014.
 Grazie Federico.

 The Gran Premio was Legnano’s second best model behind the Roma Olimpiade, and through the 50’s and 60’s the Gran Premio was usually fitted with Campaganolo Gran Sport components or a mix of GS and Record to lower the price point for amateur racers.
-The Gran Premio frame also missed some of the finishing touches of the Olimpiade model but otherwise the GP was a great road bike.
+The Gran Premio frame also missed a bit of the finishing touches of the Olimpiade model but otherwise the GP was a great road bike.

-This particular Gran Premio is fitted with the second generation GS or Nuovo Gran Sport components, almost a full ‘grupp0’ short of the brakeset.
+This particular Gran Premio is fitted with the second generation GS or Nuovo Gran Sport components, almost a full ‘gruppo’ short of the brakeset.
 However it is rare to find a Legnano, Olimpiade or Gran Premio of any year, that is not fitted with Universal brakes.
 Even after Campagnolo released their Record sidepull brakeset in 1969 to complete their first ever ‘gruppo’, Legnano continued their alliance with Universal.
 Having said that, this Gran Premio is fitted with the very popular Universal 68 sidepull brakeset.

 I am dating this Gran Premio to 1976 based on the 531 construction and frame detailing, fork crown casting and the 1976 date stamp on the inside arms of the original three spoke GS crankset.
 A word of caution here, it is becoming increasingly difficult to find vintage bikes with their original parts so do not rely on components alone to date a vintage bike (particularly if it comes with a high price tag).

-And here’s the spec in detail . . .
+Here’s the spec in detail . . .